TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: Experiment

 \subsection{Implementation Details}

-We evaluate 14 open-source MLLMs that can process multi-frame video inputs, including 9 non-thinking models: Video-LLaVA \cite{lin2023video} , LLaVA-OneVision-7B, Qwen2.5VL-3B\&7B \cite{bai2025qwen2} , Qwen2VL-7B, mPLUG-Owl3 \cite{ye2024mplug} , InternVideo2.5 \cite{wang2025internvideo2} and MiMoVL-SFT-7B-2508 \cite{xiaomi2025mimo} , as well as 5 thinking models: Video-R1 \cite{feng2025video} , VideoChat-R1 \cite{li2025videochat} , VideoRFT \cite{wang2025videorft} , VersaVid-R1 \cite{chen2025versavid} and MiMoVL-RL-7B-2508 \cite{xiaomi2025mimo} .
-In addition, we assess GPT-4o, GPT-4.1 and Gemini2.5-Pro through their APIs.
-For the open-source models, we followed the input frame settings in VideoMME \cite{fu2025video} .
-For the closed-source models, we adopted a video sampling rate of 1 FPS for evaluation due to budget consideration.
+We evaluate 14 open-source MLLMs that supports multi-frame inputs, including 9 non-thinking models: Video-LLaVA \cite{lin2023video}, LLaVA-OV-7B, Qwen2VL-7B, Qwen2.5VL-3B\&7B \cite{bai2025qwen2}, mPLUG-Owl3 \cite{ye2024mplug}, InternVideo2.5 \cite{wang2025internvideo2}, InternVL3-8B and MiMoVL-SFT-7B-2508, as well as 5 thinking models: Video-R1 \cite{feng2025video} ,VideoChat-R1 \cite{li2025videochat} ,VideoRFT \cite{wang2025videorft} ,VersaVid-R1 \cite{chen2025versavid} and MiMoVL-RL-7B-2508 \cite{xiaomi2025mimo}.
+We assess GPT-4o, GPT-4.1, Gemini2.5-Pro through their APIs.
+For open-source models, we followed the input frame settings in VideoMME \cite{fu2025video}.
+For closed-source models, we adopted 1 FPS video sampling rate for evaluation due to budget consideration.